 Price Appreciation and ROI

 Her ROI has been especially strong in European markets and among institutions rebalancing collections for gender equity.
-Moreover, Morisot’s works are relatively scarce on the open market, further enhancing scarcity-driven value.
+Morisot’s works are also relatively scarce on the open market, which further enhances scarcity-driven value in the way that the Financial Times has noted across trophy-tier art categories.

 Berthe Morisot is a textbook example of underappreciated genius finally receiving market validation.
-As demand for female-led narratives increases across the collecting world, her artworks represent not only cultural correction but also compelling investment upside.
+As demand for female-led narratives grows across the collecting world, her artworks offer not only cultural correction but compelling investment upside.

-For forward-thinking collectors, Morisot’s work represents a confluence of aesthetic refinement, historical relevance, and asymmetric return potential—making her one of the most strategic additions to any Impressionist-focused portfolio.
+For forward-thinking collectors, Morisot’s work brings together aesthetic refinement, historical relevance, and asymmetric return potential, making her one of the most strategic additions to any Impressionist-focused portfolio.

 Alfred Sisley

-Alfred Sisley (1839–1899), though born to British parents, spent most of his life in France and became a core member of the Impressionist group.
+Alfred Sisley (1839 to 1899), though born to British parents, spent most of his life in France and became a core member of the Impressionist group.
 His devotion to landscape painting, even more so than Monet or Pissarro, set him apart as one of the movement’s purest plein-air artists.

-While his works have historically traded at a discount compared to more prominent names, Sisley’s auction performance in the past decade reveals growing recognition and investment potential.
+While his works have historically traded at a discount compared to more prominent names, Sisley’s auction performance over the past decade reveals growing recognition and real investment potential.

 Notable Artworks

-While Sisley’s market does not yet include $100 million outliers, his top sales show consistent upward momentum:
+While Sisley’s market doesn’t yet include $100 million outliers, his top sales show consistent upward momentum that serious investors should track.

 - “Effet de neige à Louveciennes” (1874): Sold for $8.1 million at Sotheby’s in 2017.